cirosantilli/linux-cheat/kernel.md

 interpreter, the X server, etc. The extra user space services are specified by the lsb, and are not a part of the linux kernel.

+You cannot use user space libs such as libc to program the kernel, since the kernel itself itself if need to be working for user space to work.
+TODO confirm

 # user programs

 User programs such as a simple hello world run inside an abstraction called *process* defined by the kernel.